XiaoMutt/xpbt/README.md

 on the read (query) to the reference (the genome that the read aligned to).

 ### AlignedReference
-Backed up by a RedBlackIntervalTree, it holds aligned segments that aligned to a specific reference, and allows fast mapping of the base on the reference to the reads.
+Backed up by a RedBlackIntervalTree, it holds aligned read segments that aligned to a specific reference, and allows fast mapping of the base on the reference back to the reads.

+### ReservoirSampler
+A sampler performs reservoir sampling.

 ### Proposed
 - Distance::levenshtein